abdelrahmanatefmorsy/icpc-psu/README.md

    - Once you've joined a course, go to your **Profile** and select the course from your list of joined courses.
    - Click on **Go** to start viewing the videos for that course.
    - You can watch the course videos if the course is **Active** and you have enrolled.

+## Technologies Used

+This project is built using the following technologies:

+- **HTML**: For creating the structure of the website.
+- **CSS**: For styling and making the website responsive.
+- **JavaScript**: For dynamic behavior and client-side interactivity.
+- **Python**: For backend logic and server-side programming.
+- **Django Framework**: For building the backend with Python, handling database operations, and managing the overall structure of the web application.